 When schools don’t have enough staff to support the number of students, it’s the children who need the most help who often suffer the most.

-Students with families in poverty and rural students far from campus lose convenient free transportation and crucial learning time in school.
-Students who need extra academic help miss out on instruction, and students with disabilities lose special services.1
+Students in the UK with families in poverty and rural students far from campus lose convenient free transportation and crucial learning time in school.
+Students who need extra academic help miss out on instruction, and students with disabilities lose special services.

 When teachers, educators, and school administrators are stressed out and overworked, more is at stake than just an absent teacher requiring a substitute.
 The domino effect of staff shortages has far greater consequences.
-In fact, studies show that students learn more when their teachers are consistently present—physically and mentally.2
+In fact, a report conducted by the National Foundation for Educational Research, found that teacher absences are the biggest barrier to children recovering the learning lost during the COVID-19 pandemic.1

 Leaning on leadership